Democratic Debate Exposes Deep Divides Among Candidates Over Health Care

 What would change, they argue, is that the spending would be done by the government, with taxpayer dollars, rather than via copays and premiums, for example.

 Warren drove at this point when moderator George Stephanopoulos asked about the potential for higher taxes for everyday Americans.
-In her answer, she did not give a flat yes or no — and avoided giving an endlessly soundbite-able answer about the potential for higher taxes for everyday Americans.
+In her answer, she did not give a flat yes or no — and avoided giving an endlessly sound-bite-able answer about the potential for higher taxes for everyday Americans.

 "While Bernie wrote the bill, I read the bill," she said.
-"And on page eight of the bill, it says that we will no longer have private insurance as we know it.
+"And on Page 8 of the bill, it says that we will no longer have private insurance as we know it.
 And that means that 149 million Americans will no longer be able to have their current insurance in four years."

 Altogether, eight candidates on Thursday's stage support either a public option or some other sort of overhaul that would still maintain a substantial role for private insurance.

-That's less support, but it's still a majority of Democrats who support Sanders' single-payer plan, some of them passionately.
+That's less support, but still a majority of Democrats support Sanders' single-payer plan, some of them passionately.

 Perhaps with that in mind, even candidates who support other plans refrained from attacking the proposal — or its author — too hard.

-In responding to Biden's attacks, Elizabeth Warren made sure to praise President Obama, saying, "we all owe huge debt to President Obama" for the Affordable Care Act.
-Likewise, Biden hugged Obama tightly in promoting his plan, saying that it would build on Obamacare.
+In responding to Biden's attacks, Warren made sure to praise former President Barack Obama, saying, "We all owe huge debt to President Obama" for the Affordable Care Act.
+Likewise, Biden hugged Obama tightly in promoting his own plan, saying that it would build on Obamacare.

-Obamacare is popular among Democrats — 84 percent have a favorable view of it — and has grown in popularity among all Americans since Donald Trump's election.
+Obamacare is popular among Democrats — 84% have a favorable view of it — and it has grown in popularity among all Americans since Donald Trump's election.
 However, all Democrats in this field agree that it needs an overhaul.
-The balancing act that many are trying to do is pushing their own plans without slamming others too hard.
+The balancing act that many are trying to do is pushing their own plans without slamming others' too hard.